Kenny Anderson (footballer)

-Kenny Anderson (born 14 February 1992 in Gorinchem) is a former footballer who played as a midfielder.
+Kenny Anderson (born 14 February 1992) is a former footballer who played as a midfielder.
+Born in Netherlands, he represented Scotland at youth level.

 Anderson has previously played for Heart of Midlothian before returning to RKC.

 Club career

 RKC Waalwijk

 Anderson started his football career at RKC Waalwijk after unsuccessfully trying to earn an academy place at Feyenoord.
 From then on, Anderson spent eight years at RKC Waalwijk before joining Willem II, where he lasted one year, before returning to Waalwijk.

 After playing for the club's reserve for almost the entire 2012–13 season, Anderson made his RKC Waalwijk debut on 20 April 2013, where he came on as a substitute for Nourdin Boukhari after 82nd minutes, in a 4–0 loss against Heracles Almelo.
 Two weeks later in the last game of the season on 12 May 2013, Anderson scored his first RKC Waalwijk goal, in a 2–1 win over NEC.
 The club finished in 14th place, Anderson made three appearances and scored once.

 Ahead of the 2013–14 season, Anderson signed a two-year contract with the club, keeping him there until 2015.
 Anderson remained in the first team for the first half of the season and provided an assist for Aurélien Joachim, who scored the last minute goal in a 1–0 win over Feyenoord on 24 November 2013.
 Three weeks later on 14 December 2013, Anderson scored his first goals, in a 2–1 win over ADO Den Haag.
 Anderson later scored two more goals in the 2013–14 season against Utrecht and Vitesse Arnhem.
 Anderson continued to be in the first team in and out for the 2013–14 season, having been on the substitute bench for much of the time, making 25 appearances and scoring four times, as they were relegated from the Eredivisie.

 In the 2014–15 season, Anderson started the season well when he scored two goals in two games against De Graafschap and Jong FC Twente.
 Anderson's third goal then came on 20 September 2014, in a 3–1 loss against Volendam.
 His fourth goal then came on 19 December 2014, in a 5–3 against Emmen, followed up setting up twice, in a 3–0 win over against Roda JC on 16 January 2015.
 By the end of January, Anderson had made 17 appearances and scored four times for the club.